vanluhurla/WeatherApp/README.md

 ## Installation

-You can download the latest installable version of GoodChef for iOS:
+You can download the latest installable version of Weather App for iOS:

 ```bash
  - Click on the <>Code button above;